ShujiaHuang/cmdbtools/README.md

 **cmdbtools** is a command line tool for this CMDB variants browser.

-## cmdbtools tutorial
+## Tutorial

 The CMDB variant browser allows authorized access to its data through an Genomics API and **cmdbtools** is a command line tool for CMDB.

 ## Setup